p-ship-it/p-ship-it/README.md

 ### Hey!
 How you doin? 👋

-- 🔭 I’m currently working on Competetive Programming
+- 🔭 I’m currently working on improving my DSA
 - 🌱 I’m currently learning how to code with minimum space and time complexity
 - 👯 I’m looking to work on some  wide scale project
 - 🤔 I’m looking for help with Algorithms